How Are Lung Cancer and Neutropenia Related? | MyLungCancerTeam

 In some cases, low neutrophil levels may not need any treatment.
 However, treatment may be necessary when neutrophil levels drop very low or when a person with neutropenia also develops a fever or infection.

 Neutropenia treatments often involve growth factors, also called granulocyte colony-stimulating factors.
 These drugs trigger the stem cells to start making more blood cells.
-Growth factor drugs include:

 If you develop an infection as a result of neutropenia, it will need to be treated right away.
 Doctors prescribe drugs like antibiotics to help treat infections.

-Many drugs can treat or prevent neutropenia and infections.
-They are given under the skin, occasionally intravenously, or with the on-skin injector that you take home.
-In early 2021, the U.S. Food and Drug Administration (FDA) approved a new medication, Cosela (trilaciclib), that works differently to help treat neutropenia.
-This drug helps prevent stem cells from becoming damaged by chemotherapy drugs, allowing them to continue making more of the body’s normal blood cells.
+In 2021, the U.S. Food and Drug Administration (FDA) approved a medication that works differently — trilaciclib (Cosela) — to help treat neutropenia.
+This drug helps prevent stem cells from becoming damaged by oncology (cancer) drugs, allowing them to continue making more of the body’s normal blood cells.
 Trilaciclib is approved for people with advanced SCLC.

 How Does Neutropenia Affect Lung Cancer Treatments?

 Several MyLungCancerTeam members have had to put treatments on hold because of low white blood cell counts.
 “Well, my day did not actually go as I had planned!” said one member.
 “Did my blood work for my chemo treatment on Monday, but apparently my white blood cell count is too low.
-So, they will have to do my blood work again Monday morning to see if it is up enough so I can have my chemo treatment.”
+So, they will have to do my blood test again Monday morning to see if it is up enough so I can have my chemo treatment.”

-Tips for Avoiding Infections
+Tips for Avoiding Infections With Neutropenia

 • Wash your hands often.
 When soap and water aren’t available, use hand sanitizer.